 7. A leader must never be a soloist; He must be a conductor of an orchestra.
 He must work with people.
 He must delegate authority; he must share out the work.
 No leader will be effective as a lone ranger.

-8. A leader must recognize and acknowledge specific contributions of his followers towards the accomplishment of a vision or project.
+8. A leader must recognize and acknowledge the specific contributions of his followers towards the accomplishment of a vision or project.
 He must share credit for the success with his team.
 He must never personalize victory.

 However, the enemies didn’t give up.
 You must never give in to your enemies.
-You must never give up just because they haven’t given up.
+You must never give up because they haven’t given up.
 “But it so happened, when Sanballat heard that we were rebuilding the wall, that he was furious and very indignant, and mocked the Jews.
 And he spoke before his brethren and the army of Samaria, and said, ‘What are these feeble Jews doing?
 Will they fortify themselves?
 Will they offer sacrifices?
 Will they complete it in a day?
 Will they revive the stones from the heaps of rubbish — stones that are burned?’
-Now Tobiah the Ammonite was beside him, and he said, ‘Whatever they build, if even a fox goes up on it, he will break down their stone wall’” (Neh 4:1-3 NKJV).
+Now Tobiah the Ammonite was beside him, and he said, ‘Whatever they build, if even a fox goes up on it, he will break down their stone wall’” (Nehemiah 4:1-3 New King James Version).
 Did you see how Sanballat and Tobiah derided the Jews and despised the project?

 Nehemiah was ahead of them in their game.
-Sanballat and Geshem sent a message to Nehemiah four times asking him to let them meet together among the villages in the plain of Ono though their plan was to harm him (Neh 6:2).
+Sanballat and Geshem sent a message to Nehemiah four times asking him to let them meet together among the villages in the plain of Ono though their plan was to harm him (Nehemiah 6:2).
 But on all the occasions, Nehemiah sent messengers to them, saying, “I am doing a great work, so that I cannot come down.
 Why should the work cease while I leave it and go down to you?”
-(Verse 3) The opposition did not intimidate Nehemiah.
+(Verse 3).
+The opposition did not intimidate Nehemiah.
 A leader shouldn’t.